 The IRS does not prevent the use of IRA funds to purchase foreign currencies, including Iraqi Dinars.
 Many believe that foreign currency investments offer liquidity advantages to the stock market as well as significant investment opportunities.

-By using a Self-Directed IRA LLC to purchase foreign currencies, such as the Iraqi Dinar, all foreign currency gains generated would be tax-deferred until a distribution is taken (Traditional IRA distributions are not required until the IRA owner turns 70 1/2).
-In the case of a Self-Directed Roth IRA LLC, all foreign currency gains would be tax-free.
+By using a Self-Directed IRA LLC to purchase foreign currencies, such as the Iraqi Dinar, all foreign currency gains set up will be tax-deferred until a distribution is taken (Traditional IRA distributions are not required until the IRA owner turns 70 1/2).
+In the case of a Self-Directed Roth IRA LLC, all foreign currency gains will be tax-free.

-IRA Financial Group’s Self-Directed IRA LLC for Bitcoin investors, is an IRS approved structure that allows one to use their retirement funds to make Bitcoin and other investments tax-free and without custodian consent.
-The Self-Directed IRA LLC involves the establishment of a limited liability company (“LLC”) that is owned by the IRA (care of the IRA custodian) and managed by the IRA holder or any third-party.
+IRA Financial Group’s Self-Directed IRA LLC for Bitcoin investors is a reliable structure that the IRS approves.
+It allows one to use their retirement funds to make Bitcoin and other investments tax-free and without custodian consent.
+The Self-Directed IRA LLC involves the establishment of a limited liability company (“LLC”) that the IRA owns (care of the IRA custodian).
+However, the IRA holder (or a third-party) manages it.
 As manager of the IRA LLC, the IRA owner will have control over the IRA assets to make traditional as well as non-traditional investments, such as real estate.

 Using IRA Financial Group’s self directed IRA LLC with “Checkbook Control” solution to make Bitcoin investments offers a number of very interesting investment opportunities, including the ability to diversify one’s retirement portfolio with real estate, precious metals, and other alternative investment options.